 Cloud-based services help small businesses reduce costs, and it gives them access to IT services which were once only available to large enterprises.
 But wide choices in services, security issues and vendor contracts can overwhelm SME IT pros.

-Migrating one service at a time to the cloud can be a good start for small and medium-sized businesses/enterprises (SMBs/Es) to use
+Migrating one service at a time to the cloud can be a good start for small and medium-sized businesses/enterprises (SMBs/Es) to use cloud computing services.
+And for those SMEs that are more sceptical, there are “cloud-like” services that can bring benefits to their infrastructure.

 IT professionals need the flexibility to expand or reduce their IT infrastructure depending on their business needs.
 This is always easier said than done.
 Expanding the data centre infrastructure involves additional expenditure.